Skip to content

 Agree the boundaries

-Document source handling, current integration limits, support route, accessibility position, and public wording before launch.
+Source handling, current integration limits, support route, accessibility position, and public wording are agreed before launch.

 3. 3